gitlabhq/gitlabhq/doc/development/testing.md

 ### Monitoring

-The GitLab test suite is [monitored] and a [public dashboard] is available for everyone to see.
+The GitLab test suite is [monitored] for the `master` branch, and any branch that includes `rspec-profile` in their name.

+A [public dashboard] is available for everyone to see.
 Feel free to look at the slowest test files and try to improve them.

 [monitored]: ./performance.md#rspec-profiling
 [public dashboard]: https://redash.gitlab.com/public/dashboards/l1WhHXaxrCWM5Ai9D7YDqHKehq6OU3bx5gssaiWe?org_slug=default

+## CI setup

+- On CE, the test suite only runs against PostgreSQL by default.
+We additionally run the suite against MySQL for tags, `master`, and any branch that includes `mysql` in the name.
+- On EE, the test suite always runs both PostgreSQL and MySQL.

 ## Spinach (feature) tests